ayushsriva/Static-Timing-Analysis-STA-/README.md

 5. Hold Check:  It is time time required after the active transition of a clock so, the data has to be maintained at stable state.
 6. Setup Check:  It is time time required before the active transition of a clock so, the data has to be maintained at stable state.
 7. Slack time: The difference between the arrival time and the required time.
 For setup analysis, arrival time <= required time.
 For hold analysis,  arrival time >= required time.
-8. Constraints  required for timing:
+8. Constraints  required for timing: There are various constraints like clock constraints, power constraints, external constraints, environmental constraints, net delay constraints and design rule constraints.

 ## Lab: